dsprenkels/sss-rs/README.md

 ## Usage

 Secrets are always supplied as `&[u8]` slices with a length of 64 items.
-Shares are generated from a piece of secret data using the `sss::create_shares` function and shares can be afterwards be combined using `sss::combine_shares`.
+Shares are generated from a piece of secret data using the `create_shares` function and shares can be afterwards be combined using `combine_shares`.

 Shares are always 113 bytes long.
-Both `sss::create_shares` and `sss::combine_shares` return a `Result<_, SSSError>` type.
+Both `create_shares` and `combine_shares` return a `Result<_, SSSError>` type.
 Errors will _only_ happen when invalid parameters are supplied.
 When given valid parameters, these function will always return `Ok(_)`.
 In the case of invalid parameters the error will be able to tell you what went wrong.

 ```rust
 use shamirsecretsharing::*;